Houston Child Custody & Support Modification Lawyer

 Texas family court judges know that circumstances change.
 Their primary concern in divorce and child custody cases is that the agreements or court orders be fair.
 When a child’s medical or financial needs or a parent’s employment or residence conditions change, the courts can grant a modification of the divorce agreements or court orders governing custody, child support and visitation.

-To discuss your options in seeking a modification of an existing divorce order in Texas, please contact an experienced Houston custody and support modification attorney at the Houston law firm of Conner & Lindamood.
+To discuss your options in seeking a modification of an existing divorce order in Texas, please contact an experienced Houston custody & support modification lawyer at the Houston law firm of Lindamood & Robinson.

 What is required to modify a custody, support or visitation order?